 5. If the UE has sent an MA-PDU Capability flag and both the AMF and the SMF support MA-PDU sessions, the SMF sends an MA-PDU Capability flag to PCF when it performs Session Management Policy Establishment procedure.
 The PCF decides whether the MA-PDU session is allowed or not based on operator policy and subscription.

 6-9.
-If the PCF permits the use of MA-PDU procedures for the requested PDU session (e.g. to later establish another child PDU over non-3GPP access), the SMF sends a PDU Session Establishment Accept message with a MA-PDU Capability flag to inform the UE that the network can support MA-PDU procedures for this PDU session.
+If the PCF permits the use of MA-PDU procedures for the requested PDU session (e.g. to later establish another child PDU over non-3GPP access), the SMF decides whether Separate or Combined establishment is used.
+If the Separate establishment is chosen, the SMF sends a PDU Session Establishment Accept message with a MA-PDU Capability flag to inform the UE that the network can support MA-PDU procedures for this PDU session.
 Otherwise, the SMF may accept the PDU Session establishment but does not include the MA-PDU Capability flag in the PDU Session Establishment Accept message.

 If the MA-PDU Capability flag is received by the UE, the UE may later add another child PDU session to the existing PDU session with the steps below.